 \subsubsection{Concentration Recovery}

 Fig.~\ref{fig:chirp_ew}(a) compares the spectral concentration $\psi$ for three configurations: a chirp processed with the cyclic group (mismatched), a chirp processed with the chirp-adapted group at the true $\mu$ (matched), and a tone processed with the cyclic group (baseline reference).
 The chirp-adapted group recovers $\psi = 0.84$ at 10~dB SNR, compared to $\psi = 0.10$ for the mismatched cyclic group, an $8.3\times$ improvement.
 The adapted group not only recovers the tone baseline ($\psi = 0.60$) but exceeds it by 41\%.
-The tone reference here sits off the DFT grid ($f_0 = 0.15$, a non-integer number of cycles over $M = 31$ samples), so its energy leaks across several bins and its $\psi$ is correspondingly below unity; the dechirped chirp is a pure constant (DC), which has all its energy in a single Fourier coefficient with no spectral leakage, which is why its concentration exceeds the off-grid tone.
+The tone reference here sits off the DFT grid ($f_0 = 0.15$, a non-integer number of cycles over $M = 31$ samples), so its energy leaks across several bins and its $\psi$ is correspondingly below unity; the dechirped chirp, by contrast, is a pure constant (DC), placing all its energy in a single Fourier coefficient with no spectral leakage, which is why its concentration exceeds the off-grid tone.